Global Mac infrastructure.

 Located in Las Vegas, this is one of the safest geographical points in the country to run a data center and is a low latency option for west coast companies.

-MacStadium's newest data center serves the highest concentration of technology companies in the world and offers interconnections to one of the largest internet exchanges and peering points.
+MacStadium's Silicon Valley data center serves the highest concentration of technology companies in the world and offers interconnections to one of the largest internet exchanges and peering points.

-When we started in the Mac infrastructure business, we couldn’t find a single great solution for hosting Mac minis in a data center that matched our requirements.
-The same issue came up when the current Mac Pro was announced in 2013.
+When we started in the Mac infrastructure business, we couldn’t find a pre-fabricated rack solution for hosting Mac minis in a data center that matched our requirements.
+The same issue came up when the cylindrical Mac Pro was released in 2013.

-In both instances, rather than haphazardly store Mac minis and Mac Pros on storage racks or try and fit them into a standard 19″ rack, we chose to design our own racks.
-We think we made the right decision and you’ll probably agree.
+In both instances, rather than haphazardly storing Mac minis and Mac Pros on storage racks or trying to fit them into a standard 19″ rack, we chose to design our own racks.